The Old House Gardens Guide

 Daylilies are hardy perennials and winter protection is rarely needed.
 In spring, remove dead foliage, fertilize if indicated by a soil test, and resume watering.

-For Carolina Primrose and Boone – See additional information on our bag-tags.
+For zone-6 hardy Carolina Primrose and Boone, see additional information on our bag-tags.

-For All Others – Plant after danger of frost is past – when you’d plant tomatoes.
+For all other glads — Plant after danger of frost is past — when you’d plant tomatoes.
 Glads planted in cold soils may rot.
 Open the bags and store till then in a cool, dim, dry place.
 45-55° F is ideal, but close will do.

 For a succession of bloom, follow old-time advice and soak some corms before planting to speed them into growth and bloom.
 Or plant a few every week or two till the end of early summer (for example, late June in zone 5).
 Don’t wait too late, though, because some heirlooms need a longer season than many modern glads to bloom.